CMS by Drupal

 Do include URLs pointing to any information that would help convince us of your chances of success: preliminary project plans or progress, other projects you've been involved with that were successful, code samples, etc.

-Thanks much to Mick Thomure for taking some talk notes that captured much of the information on this page.
+Thanks much to Mick Thomure for taking some talk notes that captured much of the initial information on this page.